anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 #### 0.3 Initial Setup

-Download and unzip this [folder](https://workupload.com/start/rk8DFaEh),  then add to your google drive.
+Open this google drive [folder](https://drive.google.com/open?id=1uZT-vRnWgxYp9wgzYw6tTPS_lW20T9e7) and add to your own google drive.

 <p align="center">
   <img src="https://github.com/anqitu/NTUOSS-ImageRecognitionWorkshop/blob/master/screenshots/task_0_3_a.png" width="500">
 </p>

-Inside the folder, you will find one data folder and one start file:
+Inside the folder, you will find one data folder:
 ```
 /NTUOSS-ImageRecognitionWorkshop
   /data
-  /start
 ```

 In the /data folder, there are train, test and validation image folders.
 The data here are all downloaded from [Kaggle](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data).
 To allow Keras to use its special API to handle the data downloads directly from the folder, the structure of the project folder must be as following.
 There is a also a model folder containing the models I have trained before this workshop, with a much larger data set (2000 for each class) than what we are using for this workshop.
 To improve the accuracy of the model by training on a larger dataset after this workshop, you can download more images from Kaggle.